-Hubby said it was his favourite hummus to date!
+Hubby said it was his favourite hummus to date.

-There’s a secret ingredient that I use in this hummus …
+There’s a secret ingredient that I use in this hummus … it’s dill!

-Why This Buffalo Hummus is a Must Try!
+Why We Love This Buffalo Hummus

-- It’s super quick to prepare (even after peeling those chickpeas)
+- It’s super quick to prepare (even after peeling those chickpeas).

 - Of course, it tastes delicious!

-Full details are in the recipe card below, but here are the basics –
+Full details are in the recipe card below, but here are the basics:

 - Place peeled, rinsed and drained chickpeas in a food processor.

-Ways to Enjoy
+Ways To Enjoy This Hummus

-- Slices of cucumber
+- With slices of cucumber

 - As a spread on a sandwich or wrap (like this veggie sandwich)